PavlosSakoglou/Simple-Stopwatch-Class/README.md

 * start() and end() methods get the current time stamp

-* reset() method sets the start and end counter to 0
+* reset() method sets the start and end counter to zero

 * Default destructor (C++11 defaulted)